ShalikAI/.github/profile/README.md

 # 🤖 ShalikAI

+> 🕊️ *Shalik* — Inspired by the alertness and adaptability of the South Asian Myna bird.

 Welcome to **ShalikAI** – where the intelligence of birds meets the precision of robotics.

 We are a robotics research and development organization working at the intersection of:

-- 🧠 Artificial Intelligence
+- 🧠 Embodied AI
-- 🐦 Bio-inspired Design
+- 🐦 All Terrain Robot
-- ⚙️ Real-World Robotics
-- 🛰️ 3D Perception & SLAM
+- 🛰️ From SLAM to Spatial AI
 - 🤲 Dexterous Manipulation
+- ⚙️ Fast Locomotion

 Our work is rooted in both academic rigor and real-world deployment, aiming to build intelligent, adaptable, and context-aware robotic systems.

----

-## 🚀 What We Do

-- 🟡 **Object Pose Estimation**
-- 🟢 **Grasp Planning & Manipulation**
-- 🔵 **Scene Understanding from RGB-D and Point Clouds**
-- 🟠 **Synthetic Data Generation for Robotics**
-- ⚫ **AI-driven Humanoid & Mobile Robot Integration**

 ---